Header image

 3. Behavioral Data

-Behavioral data captures customer interactions, such as browsing history, purchase patterns, frequency, and recency of purchases.
+Behavioral data captures customer interactions, such as browsing history, purchase frequency, purchase recency, app usage, and social media interactions.
 This type of data is valuable for predicting future behavior, personalizing offers, and improving the customer experience.

 4. Transactional Data